 Fancy trying one of Hong Kong’s famous buffets, but don’t fancy emptying out your wallet at the same time?
 Ignore the big names.
 Five-star hotels like the Intercontinental hog the buffet table headlines, but they will cost as much as HK$800 for the full selection.
 Many of the restaurants in our best Hong Kong buffet list aren’t cheap either and your bill will come in at HK$400.

-But there are buffets in Hong Kong that can be done cheaply - and that doesn’t mean badly.
+However, there are buffets in Hong Kong that can be done cheaply—and that doesn’t mean badly.
 Below are five of the best cheap Hong Kong buffets, where you should expect to pay between HK$100 and HK$200 for your dinner.
 Expect to pay a little bit more on Saturday and Sunday.

 The Shamrock Hotel in Jordan is a bit of a Hong Kong institution.
-It’s by no means up to the standards of the big brands, but what the hotel lacks in finesse it makes up for in character – and the same is true of the Shamrock Café’s buffet.
+It’s by no means up to the standards of the big brands, but what the hotel lacks in finesse it makes up for in character—and the same is true of the Shamrock Café’s buffet.
 The menu is western but often tweaked to Chinese tastes, so you’ll find chicken wings but in a sweet and sour sauce, while staff hang around rather than help.
-From the plastic cases covering the food to the mismatched delphware, the Shamrock feels dated, but at HK$110 for a lunch or dinner buffet of pretty decent food (including brilliant waffles) this is great value.
+From the plastic cases covering the food to the mismatched delphware, the Shamrock feels dated, but at HK$110 for a lunch or dinner buffet of pretty decent food (including brilliant waffles), this is a great value.
 The buffet runs every day.

 Where: 223 Nathan Road, Kowloon.